James Bond Faroe Islands scenery

 **WARNING: Spoiler for No Time to Die ahead**

 Where can you find James Bond locations and scenery in the Faroe Islands?
 Where exactly on Kalsoy Island did James Bond die in No Time To Die?
-Do you want to visit the breathtaking scenery where agent 007 meets his end?
+Do you want to visit the touristy scenery where agent 007 meets his end?
 Why did the production team chose the Faroe Islands?
 Read on for the ultimate guide to the James Bond scenes filmed in the Faroe Islands.

 Faroe Islands is the new James Bond island.
 The unfathomably scenic archipelago in the heart of the North Atlantic Ocean is where James Bond meets his inevitable demise in No Time To Die.